Current-induced spin polarization in chiral Tellurium: a first-principles quantum transport study: Results

-Our results are generally consistent with those from previous works.
-In Ref. [\onlinecite{ts.pu.17}], $\vert S^z\vert$ is predicted to be equal to about $ \sim 2 \times 10^{-9} \mu_B$ for a hole concentration $n_\mathrm{h}=10^{18}$ cm$^{-3}$ and a charge current density $j_z=100 $ A/cm$^{2}$, in good agreement with our estimate, which can be extracted from Fig. \ref{Fig.spin_vs_density}.
-Roy {\it et al.} in Ref. [\onlinecite{Roy2022}] obtained a dependence of $S^z$ on $n_\mathrm{h}$ quite similar to ours and also reporting a change in the dependence when the Fermi energy reaches the edge of the second valence band.
-In the experimental work by Calavalle {\it et al.} \cite{Calavalle2022}, the absolute value of $S^z$ was not directly measured.
-Nonetheless it was estimated via model calculations to be about $3\times10^{-8} \mathrm{\mu_B}$/u.c. for a doping concentration in the range from $7$ to $8\times10^{17}$ cm$^{-3}$ and a charge current density equal to 1000 A/cm$^2$.
-We obtain that $\vert S^z \vert$ is about $3.5\times 10^{-8} \mathrm{\mu_B}$ for a similar doping and the same charge current density.
-Finally, in Ref. [\onlinecite{Furukawa2017}], an estimate from NMR measurements at a charge current density of $82$ A/cm$^2$ gave a spin density equal to about $1.3\times 10^{-8}$~$\mathrm{\mu_B}$/u.c.
-This value is an order of magnitude larger than the other authors' and our results.
-However, we note that the extrapolation of the spin density from the NMR data seems rather involved, and we do not know how large the error bar on the reported value is.
-Overall, the good agreement between our results and those by several other authors is remarkable and provides a consistent quantitative picture of CISP in p-doped Te.
+Notably, our results are consistent with those from previous DFT calculations, even though they rely on different transport formalisms and exchange-correlation functionals.
+In Ref. [\onlinecite{ts.pu.17}], $\vert S^z\vert$ is predicted to be equal to about $ \sim 2 \times 10^{-9} \mu_B$ for a hole concentration $n_\mathrm{h}=10^{18}$ cm$^{-3}$ and a charge current density $j_z=100 $ A/cm$^{2}$.
+This is in good agreement with our estimate, which can be extracted from Fig. \ref{Fig.spin_vs_density}.
+A similar comparison can also be carried out with the results in Ref. [\onlinecite{Roy2022}].
+Specifically, there, one can find a plot of $S^z$ as a function $n_\mathrm{h}$.
+The results in that plot look very similar to ours in Fig. \ref{Fig.spin_vs_density}, also displaying a comparable drop in the $\vert S^z\vert$ value when the doping is such that the Fermi energy reaches the edge of the second valence band.
+Overall, such good agreement between several DFT results is remarkable and provides a consistent quantitative picture of CISP in p-doped Te.\\